gozeloglu/leaderboard-redis/README.md

 # Leaderboard - Redis

-This is a *Node.js* implementation of the leadboard backend by using **Redis**.
+This is a **Node.js** implementation of the leadboard backend by using **Redis**.
 Project has basic features of the leaderboard operations like adding new player, storing scores and player information.

 # Redis

 **Redis** is an open-source, in-memory data structure store, used as a database, cache, and message broker.
 Redis has some nice data structures strings, hashes, lists, sets, sorted sets.
+To get more information from [here](https://redis.io/).

 # Challenge